rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-14-c5a07432ae5314b2-listing-of-new-commercial-paper-of-can-fin-homes-ltd.md

 stocks:
 - CANFINHOME
 tags:
+- a1-rating
 - commercial-paper
-- debt-listing
+- debt-securities
 - private-placement
-- can-fin-homes
-- a1-rating
 title: Listing of new Commercial Paper of Can Fin Homes Ltd
 ---